 Mixing up the connections can destroy the output stage!
-See also data sheet of connected stepper motor (colour code of 4 wires).

-Never disconnect the link when operating voltage is applied!
+See the data sheet of the connected stepper motor.
+Never disconnect the motor when operating voltage is applied!
 Never disconnect lines when live!

 Motor with 6 or 8 connections

 If you are using a motor with 6 or 8 connections, you need to connect the windings.